qr-merger/merger/README.md

  ## Definitions
  `Merger` is a HTML template that allows you to merge muiltple payment qrcode together.

- [hifocus/merger](https://github.com/hifocus/merger) is an open source project that was released in [GNU General Public License v3.0
+ [hifocus/merger](https://github.com/hifocus/merger) is an open source project, released under the [GNU General Public License v3.0
 ](https://www.gnu.org/licenses/gpl-3.0.en.html) as a part of [HXCO](https://hxco.org)'s cooperate project.

  ## Features